Skip to Content

 The best way to suffocate weeds in the garden is by denying the sunlight they need for the essential food-making process, photosynthesis.
 The latter is possible through the occultation of a land filled with weeds.
 This process is popularly known as smothering.

-Here are methods to suffocate weeds from your garden and ensure that they do not come back.
+Here are methods to suffocate weeds from your garden and ensure they do not return.

 1. Know When To Cover With Tarp To Kill Weeds

 The best time to kill weeds using this technique varies depending on the weather, season, and type of weeds.
-If your garden abounds with prolific weeds, it is better to start suffocating the weeds early because it may take longer to de-weed and prevent the weeds from growing back.
-The longest a tarp can stay on the ground is from fall to spring.
+If your garden abounds with prolific weeds, it is better to start suffocating them early because it may take longer to de-weed and prevent the weeds from growing back.
+The longest a tarp stays on the ground is fall to spring.

 Organize your schedule to kill weeds for the end of the flowering season; this will allow you to leverage the hot summer’s advantage, such as optimum heat, to reinvigorate the garden while suffocating weeds.
 Summer will help accelerate de-weeding.